During a new DataKeeper installation setup, the user will be prompted for a DataKeeper Service Log On ID and Password.

 Note: The domain or server account used must be added to the Local System Administrators Group.
 The account must have administrator privileges on each server that DataKeeper is installed on.

 Please note that the Local System account cannot be authenticated properly in a domain when network connectivity with Active Directory is lost.
 In that situation, connections between servers cannot be established with the Local System account causing DataKeeper volume switchover commands, via the network, to be rejected.
-IT organizations requiring fault tolerance during a disaster recovery, including network disruptions, should not use the Local System account.
+IT organizations requiring fault tolerance during disaster recovery, including network disruptions, should not use the Local System account.

 DataKeeper Installation – Service Logon ID Type Selection: